 Future Pathways: Fireside Chats is a video series in which Indigenous role models share their messages of hope, resilience, and perseverance.
 They highlight lessons from their support systems, career choices, and personal choices that have paved the path to where they are today.
 The aim of these videos is to instill a positive sense of well-being that will allow Indigenous students within the Connected North network to navigate their future paths through relationships, life, school and career.
 These videos are recorded and available for youth to access in and out of school.

-In the Future Pathways program, Indigenous role models deliver 30-60 minute interactive sessions with students in our Connected North network.
-These sessions vary from choosing a post secondary institution, leaving home, importance of education, entrepreneurship, letting go of fear, culture and identity, as well as art and music.
+First Nations, Métis and Inuit role models deliver 30-60 minute interactive sessions with students in our Connected North network.
+These sessions vary from choosing a post-secondary institution, leaving home, importance of education, entrepreneurship, letting go of fear, culture and identity, as well as art and music.
 These sessions aim to help students start thinking about post-secondary, entrepreneurship, and what life looks like after high school.
 It is our hope that by speaking with Indigenous role models, it can help students transition into the next phase of their lives.